bycs-lp/moodle-format_mimo/AI_README.md

    - Admin page handles create/edit/delete for tag sets and tags, including SVG uploads.
    - SVGs must be `.svg` (enforced via filemanager options).
 3. **Course editing**
+  - Teachers see a tag-based activity chooser: clicking the "+" button reveals a dropdown of configured tags.
-  - The core activity-adder Mustache is overridden.
-Teachers first see a grid of tag tiles; selecting one fires a modal that shows two pre-aligned quick-create activity shortcuts plus a link into the standard activity chooser.
-This keeps tagging mandatory and nudges teachers into curated combos.
+  - Selecting a tag opens a modal with three options: two quick-create shortcuts (pre-configured activity types) and a link to the full activity chooser.
+  - This workflow ensures mandatory tagging and guides teachers toward recommended activity combinations.
+  - **Version Support:** The plugin supports both Moodle 5.0 and earlier, and 5.1+ with automatic version detection:
+    - **Moodle 5.1+**: Uses `format_minimoodlewall\output\courseformat\content\activitychooserbutton` class that extends the new `core_courseformat\output\local\content\activitychooserbutton` base class (introduced in MDL-86337).
+    - **Moodle 5.0 and earlier**: Falls back to template overrides in `cm.php` export method with backward compatibility checks.
+    - JavaScript is version-agnostic and works with both `data-section-id` (5.1+) and `data-sectionnum` (5.0 and earlier) attributes.
 4. **Learner view**
    - Wall shows all activities from section 0 in a responsive grid.
    - Optional filter bar (enabled via course option) lists tags with usage counts; clicking filters the visible cards.